Dayshell

-Dayshell is an American metal band from Southern California, United States.
-Their debut self-titled was released on October 15, 2013.
+Dayshell is a solo project consisting of American producer and singer-songwriter Shayley Dayshell Bourget.
+Formerly Of Mice & Men's clean vocalist, guitarist, and bassist, Bourget earned a dedicated fanbase with his unique vocals and input toward the music industry.
+Dayshell's debut self-titled album was released on October 15, 2013.
 The band's second album, Nexus, was released on October 7, 2016.
-The band released their third album called Mr. Pain on October 29, 2019.
+The band released a third album titled Mr. Pain on October 29, 2019.
+Pegasus, Dayshell's highly-anticipated fourth album, was brought to life with the support of many hardcore fans who donated to "Operation Pegasus" on GoFundMe.
+Dayshell's latest album "Pegasus" released on September 22, 2023.

 History

 Formation, debut album and tour (2012–2014)

 Dayshell came to prominence after Shayley Bourget's departure from metalcore band Of Mice & Men in 2012.
 Dayshell was initially a side project started with Bourget & Martinez in the beginning of 2012.
 On March 10, 2012, the two released a demo version of the song "Share With Me."
 Fans of Bourget reacted with great positivity to the song and what it meant to them.
 The launch of the demo created a tiny whirlwind of steam for the two.
 Before the group had a full line up, Martinez was contacted by phone by Sumerian Records.
 Former ex band member of Covette, Jordan Wooley, Bass, had joined the duo Summer 2012.
 The band released a video titled 'The Beginning' discussing how the band first formed.

 The band signed to the label Sumerian Records with a video teaser to the release of "Share With Me" from the band's self-titled album including, three later singles from the debut.
 Tyler Shippy was welcomed into the band on February 27, 2014.
 After the release of their self-titled they embarked a tour with bands, Middle Class Rut and Chevelle and a tour in North America, and the European Tour across Europe and the UK supporting The Word Alive, I See Stars, Crown The Empire, Get Scared and Palisades.